Techlead-ANKAN/Simple-Calculator/README.md

 <h1>Simple Calculator App</h1>
 <br>
-<p>This is a Simple Calculator App amde with HTML, CSS, JavaScript.</p>
+<p>This is a Simple Calculator App made with HTML, CSS, JavaScript.</p>